planetruby/gems/17-datapak.md

----
-layout: gem
-title:  "Week #17 - datapak gem - work with tabular data packages (.csv files w/ datapackage.json) using SQLite (w/ ActiveRecord)"
+# Week 17 - datapak gem - work with tabular data packages (.csv files w/ datapackage.json) using SQLite (w/ ActiveRecord)
----

 Let's say you want to share your data with the world or use the data that others share with the world.
 How to get started?